MarshallRoll/College-Projects/3_STAT112/MovieRecommender/README.md

 - Genre: Categories the movie it can be classified as.
 - Poster_Url: Url of the movie poster.

-If you would like to explore or gain ddditional information regarding the dataset, you can visit dataset's original source.
+If you would like to explore or gain additional information regarding the dataset, you can visit dataset's original source.
 (Link: https://www.kaggle.com/datasets/disham993/9000-movies-dataset)

 ## 👩🏻‍💻 Navigating the App